 1. Mount external unit: Clean roof, apply gasket around the roof opening.

-2. Secure with brackets: Attach rods to unit base, align and tighten brackets to roof.
+2. Secure with plate: Attach rods to unit base, align and tighten the mounting plate to roof.

 3. Install indoor panel: Align with external unit rods, secure tightly.